Bibury- The Most Beautiful Village in England

 In addition, with its charming stone structure and attractive location by the River Coln, the mill has been well maintained over the years and now serves as a private residence.
 Even though it is closed to the public, its exterior adds rustic beauty to Bibury.
 It also gives a glance into the industrial history and its role in the Cotswold’s rich heritage.

-How to get to the Bilbury?
+How to get to the Bibury?

 By car